APIs

 • engineId: The identifier for the engine to be used by the pipeline.

-• timeoutMS: The maximum amount of time in milliseconds the pipeline should wait for a response.
+• timeoutMS: The maximum amount of time in milliseconds the worker will run (-1 to never expire).

 • modelHubRootUrl: The root URL of the model hub where models are hosted.